 A strong supporter of the arts, Lee co-founded the Dam Short Film Festival – Nevada’s largest film festival – and continues to serve as its executive director.
-He also co-manages the Boulder City branch of Dr. Sketchy’s Anti-Art School, curates several art gallery spaces in Boulder City, and is a member of the Boulder City Art Guild.
 Lee has recently turned his skills to painting and illustration.
-His paintings have been featured in galleries in Las Vegas, Burbank, Laguna Beach, Culver City, and Newport Beach.
+His paintings have been featured in 50 shows in 20 galleries in 5 states.

 A biography written by my niece, Carissa Seth:

 E.L.A./ Period 1

 Lights, camera, action!
 “Somebody once told me the world is gonna roll me, l ain’t the sharpest tool in the shed.”
 Stop!!!
 Many people in America don’t realize the amount of effort